migramirez2/Harmony-ONE/progress/casey-gardiner.md

+2023-12-13 Wed: Engaged in office-based meetings and synchronization sessions, focusing on technical improvements and potential enhancements to the blockchain.
+This involved collaborative discussions with the team, aiming to identify and plan for future advancements.

+Addressed and researched several protocol issues, with updates poised for release shortly.
+The nature of these fixes suggests the possibility of a hardfork, with more details to be disclosed in the near future.

+Progressed with the audit of the compound fork, completing code development and initiating comprehensive testing and review.
+Collaborating closely with the Protofire team to ensure thorough verification of the code.

+Continued development of the 1-second finality code, successfully pushing the branch and commencing testing on localnet.
+This marks a significant step towards enhancing transaction finality speeds.

+Initiated leader rotation testing on the devnet, a critical phase in ensuring the robustness and reliability of this feature within the network.

+Conducted multiple code reviews, focusing on resolving inconsistencies in hash calculation across different API versions and activating leader rotation on devnet.
+Notably reviewed and contributed to the Initial Version of Fast Sync #4465, a significant update aimed at reducing validator syncing time.

+Authored and published a comprehensive guide for users affected by hacked wallets, providing crucial assistance and information to the community.
+The guide is available at Harmony GitHub Issue #4585.

+Continued to develop the research paper mentioned in the last update, dedicating time and effort to this ongoing project.

 ---
 2023-12-1 Fri: Progressed on a utilization and technical paper slated for mid-December release, focusing on current initiatives and potential future enhancements to the Harmony protocol.
 This involves in-depth analysis and planning for both existing and prospective protocol developments.